-The Municipality will be rolling out the function to a number of settlements with the recruitment of hundred (100) general workers who were employed from the 2011\12 financial year.
-The programme will be augmented by the integration of EPWP and Community Works Programme.
-Such general workers will be used to clean settlements, roads, cemeteries and any other work identified by members of the community.
+The Municipality is rolling out the function to a number of settlements with the recruitment of hundred (100) general workers who were employed from the 2011\12 financial year.
+The number of municipal EPWP participants has increased from 100 to 170 in the 2014\15 financial year.

+The programme is augmented by the integration of EPWP and Community Works Programme.
+Such general workers are used to clean settlements, roads, cemeteries and any other work identified by members of the community.